What Is Lightweight Concrete?

 - The basic economy of LWC can be demonstrated by the savings achieved in the associated reinforcement requirements.

-- LWC has superior resistance of shear elements to earthquake loading since seismic forces are largely a direct function of deal weight of a structure, are also one among the other advantages of LWC.
+- LWC has superior resistance of shear elements to earthquake loading since seismic forces are largely a direct function of deal weight of a structure, are also one of the other advantages of LWC.

-- Due to lower handling transportation, the construction cost, the lightweight concrete is ideally suited for the production of precast concrete elements and prefabricated elements.
+- Due to lower handling transportation, the construction cost, lightweight concrete is ideally suited for the production of precast concrete elements and prefabricated elements.

 Applications of Lightweight Concrete